soapdog/patchfox/docs/troubleshooting/no-configuration.md

 # No Configuration

 To use Patchfox, you need to configure it with your Secure Scuttlebutt secret and remote.
-The easiest way to do it is by <a href="#" id="options-trigger">going to the Add-on options page for Patchfox</a>, there you can use the button labeled <i>Select Secret</i> to browse for your `.ssb/secret` file.
-Your remote and keys will be acquired from that file.
+If this is your first time using a SSB client, don't worry Patchfox will set it all up for you.
+If you're already a SSB user, you'll need to tell Patchfox what identity to use.

+Patchfox will attempt to load the default identity that is usually stored on `~/.ssb/secret`.
+It will show a _setup screen_ on the first-run that lets you confirm that you want to use that identity and also enable or disable the built-in server.
+If you don't enable the built-in server, you'll need to run your own SSB server.

+If you went through setup already but want to change something.
+Quit Patchfox, delete the file `~/.ssb/patchfox.toml` — which is where Patchfox saves its data — and start the application again.
+The _setup dialog_ will appear.

 The <i>.ssb</i> folder is a hidden folder and your system might not display it to you by default.